BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 ### __Features Left to Implement__

 - Addition of new game types
+- Username entry
-- Username and high score logging
+- High score logging

 ## __Testing__

  - All aspects of the game have been tested and appear to be working as intended.
-The user should be able to achieve their goal as the site intends, depending on whatever game they choose to play when they visit.
+The user should be able to achieve their goal as the game intends, depending on whichever game they choose to play when they visit.

  - I have used Developer tools in Google Chrome to test the responsiveness of the site on different devices small and large and the site appears to render well on different screen sizes, however some issues were noted. see bugs below.